eliavw/mercs-v5/docs/index.md

 ### Documentation

-The documentation can be found here: [docs](https://mercs.readthedocs.io/en/latest/#)
+Our documentation can be found at [read the docs](https://mercs.readthedocs.io/en/latest/#)

 ### Code

-MERCS is fully open-source cf. our [repository](https://github.com/eliavw/mercs-v5/)
+MERCS is fully open-source cf. our [github-repository](https://github.com/eliavw/mercs-v5/)

 ## Publications